 Fix 3: Update your graphics driver

-In some cases, game stuttering can be triggered by a faulty or outdated graphics driver.
-Manufacturers keep updating drivers to enhance in-game performance, especially for those popular & award-winning titles.
+Game stuttering can be triggered by a faulty or outdated graphics driver.
+Manufacturers keep updating drivers to enhance in-game performance, especially for popular & award-winning titles like RDR2.
 That’s why we always recommend keeping your drivers up to date.

 You can update the graphics driver manually, by visiting the graphics card manufacturer’s website (NVIDIA/AMD), finding the latest installer for your model and installing step by step.
 But if you don’t have the time or patience to update drivers manually, you can do it automatically with Driver Easy.